 Making the mind-body connection can also help pumping moms.
 No one’s better at multi-tasking than a mom!
 But responding to your annoying co-worker’s email while you’re pumping might not be the best idea for your milk supply.
 Here’s why: Oxytocin (the let-down hormone) is a conditioned response.
 That’s why when you hear a baby cry, you might leak a little milk.
 Your body is conditioned to produce oxytocin based on triggers.
 Balancing a budget: not a trigger.
 Baby crying: trigger.
 Dirty dishes: not a trigger.
 Smelling baby’s head: trigger… you get the idea.
 Trying to recreate all the feels you have when breastfeeding can help you during a pumping session.
-It can trigger oxytocin production and help express more milk.
+This mind milk connection can trigger oxytocin production and help express more milk.
 So try watching a video of your baby or smelling some of baby’s clothes or blanket during a pumping session.

 Conscious relaxation can also help.
 Several studies have linked relaxation therapy before or while pumping to an increase in milk yield, and one study has even linked it to higher milk fat.
 Although more studies are needed for conclusive evidence, given the overall health benefits of relaxation therapy and the constant stress new mamas have, it can’t hurt to give it a try.
 So practice some deep breathing, visualization, or muscle relaxation.
 Listen to soothing music or find a meditation app if that’s your jam.
 Do whatever brings you calm - you might surprise yourself.

-Another trick that we love is making the rounds on the internet –socks on your pump bottles!
+Another mind milk connection trick that we love is making the rounds on the internet –socks on your pump bottles!
 No, really, it’s a great idea… sometimes we mamas can get all up in our heads about pumping.
 Worrying about producing enough milk can create a vicious cycle of anxiety.
 So prevent some of that worry with this simple tip: put baby’s socks over your milk collection bottles when you pump.
 Covering them up keeps you from tracking how quickly the bottles fill up.
 Give your tired eyes and busy brain a little break!It’s sometimes easier said than done for busy moms, but making your mental health a priority can make for a happier, healthier mom and baby.